Ploe4kaOfficial/simple-calculator/README.md

-There's nothing to explaing, just literally an simple calculator
+There's nothing to explaing, just literally a simple calculator